You are here : Version anglaise > News

 Joe Wheaton is a Professor of Riverscapes at Utah State University's Watershed Science Department.

-Riverscapes Consortium, and has worked since 2000 in riverscape restoration as both a researcher and practitioner.
+He co-founded the Restoration Consortium at Utah State University, the international Riverscapes Consortium, and has worked since 2000 in riverscape restoration as both a researcher and practitioner.

-Low-Tech Process-Based Restoration of Riverscapes Design Manual and a principle and co-founder of a design-build restoration firm, Anabranch Solutions.
+He is the lead author of the Low-Tech Process-Based Restoration of Riverscapes Design Manual and a principle and co-founder of a design-build restoration firm, Anabranch Solutions.

 More about Joe...